Numerics88/n88ParaViewPlugins/Build-Linux.md

 # Build instructions for Linux

-These build instructions are particular to ParaView version 5.1.2 .
+These build instructions are particular to ParaView version 5.9.1 .
 Checkout a different tag of the source code if you want to build for another version of ParaView.

 Before building the plugins, it is necessary to build ParaView, using the ParaView superbuild, in a way such that the plugins build against it will load in the binary distribution of ParaView.

+I built on TheGNU (CentOs Linux v7).

 ## Build on Debian 7